benresonance-star/Task-Checker/specification.md

 - **Input Stability**: Hierarchical titles (Templates, Sections, Subsections, and Tasks) utilize **local state synchronization** to prevent cursor jumping during collaborative editing, ensuring a fluid typing experience while maintaining real-time cloud persistence.
 - **Performance "Red Lines"**:
   - **60fps Scrolling**: To maintain fluid performance with 100+ tasks, all complex derived data must be wrapped in `useMemo`.
-  - **Re-render Optimization**: Components like `TaskItem` must minimize internal state changes.
-High-frequency updates (like the 1s timer tick) are handled purely in local memory, syncing only on significant state changes (Pause, Complete, 10s Heartbeat).
+  - **Re-render Optimization**: Components like `TaskItem` and `TaskInfoModal` must minimize internal state changes.
+High-frequency updates (like the 1s timer tick) are isolated into specialized leaf components to prevent global re-render cycles of heavy parent containers.
+- **Stable Interaction Policy**: All modal interactions are subject to a 20ms mount-stabilization delay before complex child components (like Tiptap) are permitted to mount, preventing thread-locking on low-powered mobile processors.
 - **Mobile Optimization**: Portrait-first responsive layout with compressed headers, reduced padding, and intelligently repositioned primary action buttons. **The "+ New Project/Template" button is positioned to the right of the section title on mobile for immediate access.** Export Checklist features are hidden on mobile to optimize screen real estate.
+  - **GPU Safety**: Resource-intensive CSS filters like `backdrop-blur` are automatically disabled on mobile modal surfaces to prevent GPU-induced browser tab crashes.
+  - **Hydration Orchestration**: Heavy rich-text editors utilize a platform-aware 400ms-500ms staggered hydration delay on mobile, ensuring animations remain smooth before the editor engine initializes.
 - **Navigation Styling**: Active project buttons are styled in **Google Green** to visually synchronize the project context with active work items.

 ### Error Boundary & Fallback Policy